vegaprotocol/documentation/docs/node-operators/get-started/setup-validator.md

 First, generate the default configuration files for Vega and Tendermint.
 You can then alter those to the specific requirements.

-The below command will create home paths (if they don't already exist) and generate the configuration in the homes you chose.
+The below command will create home paths (if they don't already exist) and generate the configuration in the homes you chose. **It's recommended that you use different folders for your Vega and Tendermint homes.
+Keep track of which home you're referring to as you progress.**

 ```
 vega init --home=YOUR_VEGA_HOME_PATH --tendermint-home=YOUR_TENDERMINT_HOME_PATH validator